idennis33/project2-books/README.md

 Add a login so users have own indiviual collection of books. buy button that push books from wish list to book collection.
 When im not on the index pages my about tab doesn't work.
+If user doesn't want to add a image I would like for it to put a default image until user updates the img later.